Michael Riedel: Laws of Form and Sharing Space at the David Zwirner Gallery

 Photos: Helle Jensen

-Michael Riedel: Laws of Form is on until 31st May 2014 and Sharing Space until 17th May 2014 at the David Zwirner Gallery, for further information visit here.
+Michael Riedel: Laws of Form is on until 31st May 2014 and Sharing Space until 17th May 2014 at the David Zwirner Gallery.
+For further information visit the gallery’s website here.